will2web/Exclusive-Or-Perceptron/Log.md

 -Maybe have a perceptron function return the answer as its type instead of using any standard in or standard out in it -Using an if statement to convert yes and no to 1 and 0,but later do it with an enum -Clean up variable declaration placement, globally versus locally;search about whether I want to try to have none globally or if that's okay
--read the weights & use the perceptron for future "predictions" -posix is not really meant to be used on Windows; might try to wait to test for the operating system and then use appropriate random seed generator
+-posix is not really meant to be used on Windows; might try to wait to test for the operating system and then use appropriate random seed generator
 -start catching errors (and removing the '_ = ' sugar)!
--changed print Statements that are part of actual output from debug.print to standardout.print -comment code
+-comment code

 READ